Baksei Chamkrong: Flight of Ta Kohé

-Ta Kohé had been able to get out, because the tumult was great, and the guards could not stop them.
+Ta Kohé was able to get out, because the tumult was great, and the guards could not stop them.
 They brought this matter to the attention of His Majesty who ordered the troops to be raised to pursue and arrest Baksei Cham Krong.
 Ta Kohé went to tell his wife what had happened in all respects, then asked her to prepare food.
 Then he went to take back Baksei Cham Krong; and carrying him in his arms, he fled through the forests.
 In the morning, they left their place of rest, and arriving on the edge of the river, they did not find a boat to cross to the other bank.
-Seeing a large rokar tree standing on their bank, and a large coila tree on the other bank, Baksei Cham Krong said, "If I possess merits (Mean Boun) and really must ascend the throne, may this tree bend forward, so that the lovea tree bends to meet it”.
+Seeing a large rokar tree standing on their bank, and a large koila tree on the other bank, Baksei Cham Krong said, "If I possess merits (Mean Boun) and really must ascend the throne, may this rokar tree bend forward, so that the koila tree bends to meet it”.
 The two trees then bowed to meet each other according to the invocation.
 They crossed the river and managed to reach the eastern bank.
-This is how there have been, since then and up to the present day, villages called Roka Kong and Lovea Té.
+This is how there have been, since then and up to the present day, villages nearby called Roka Kong and Lovea Té.